Learning-and-Intelligent-Systems/lisdf/README.md

 If you are creating a virtual environment within the project directory, then you might want to call it one of `.env, env, .venv, venv` as the code checks have been configured to exclude those directories.

+If you plan on contributing or running tests, follow the instructions in the next section.
+Otherwise:
-1. Run `pip install -r requirements.txt` to install dependencies.
+1. Run `pip install -e .` to install.

 ## Instructions For Contributing

 ### Dev Dependencies
-Run `pip install -r requirements-dev.txt` to install all dependencies for development/contribution.
+Run `pip install -e .[develop]` to install all dependencies for development/contribution.
 You should also pull the `lisdf-models` submodule if you haven't already (see Installation section above).

 ### Pushing your Changes